Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: Introduction

 \section{Introduction}

 The umbilical theorem, \cite[Lemma 1, p.
 8]{Spivak99}, is a rigidity result which states that: given a closed, connected and smooth hypersurface $\Sigma$ of $\R^{n+1}$, if $\Sigma$ is umbilical, i.e. the trace free part of the second fundamental form is constantly equal to $0$, then $\Sigma$ is homothetic to a sphere.
-A natural question is whether this result is stable and it has been addressed with qualitative results in \cite{DLM,DLC0, Daniel,JR1,JR2,JR3}, which produced important applications in the foliations of asymptotically flat three–manifolds by surfaces of prescribed mean curvature (see \cite{Met,LMS,LM}).
-Then, a quantitative stability has been proved in \cite{GiofSec}.
+The stability of this result has been addressed in \cite{DLM,DLC0,GiofSec,Daniel,JR1,JR2,JR3}, and produced important applications in the foliation of asymptotically flat three–manifolds by surfaces of prescribed mean curvature (see \cite{LM,LMS,Met}).

-The umbilical theorem holds also in the anisotropic setting: in \cite{HeLi} it is shown that the only closed hypersurface with diagonal anisotropic second fundamental form is the Wulff shape.
-The authors have recently proved qualitative and quantitative stability for the anisotropic rigidity result, see \cite[Theorem 1.2]{GiofDeR}.
-Namely, given $p\in (1, \, +\infty)$ and $\Sigma$ an $n$-dimensional, closed hypersurface in $\R^{n+1}$, which is the boundary of a convex, open set, it is proven that the $W^{2, \, p}$-closeness of $\Sigma$ to the Wulff shape is controlled by the $L^p$-norm of the trace-free part of the anisotropic second fundamental form.
+The umbilical theorem holds also in the anisotropic setting: in \cite{HeLi} it is shown that the only smooth closed hypersurface with anisotropic second fundamental form which is a constant multiple of the identity is the Wulff shape, see also \cite{DRKS} for the low-regularity case of finite perimeter sets.
+In \cite[Theorem 1.2]{GiofDeR}, the authors have recently proved qualitative and quantitative stability for the anisotropic rigidity result.
+Namely, given $p\in (1, \, +\infty)$ and $\Sigma$ a closed hypersurface in $\R^{n+1}$, which is the boundary of a convex, open set, then the $W^{2, \, p}$-closeness of $\Sigma$ to the Wulff shape is controlled by the $L^p$-norm of the trace-free part of the anisotropic second fundamental form.
 For $n\geq 3$, the convexity assumption on the hypersurface $\Sigma$ is a necessary condition in order to avoid bubbling phenomena, as observed with a counterexample in \cite[Appendix A]{GiofDeR}.
-In this respect, in the recent paper \cite{DMMN}, it is proven that if $\Sigma$ is a closed hypersurface (not necessarily convex) with anisotropic mean curvature $L^2$-close to a constant, then $\Sigma$ is $L^1$-close to a finite union of Wulff shapes.
+In this respect, in the recent paper \cite{DMMN}, it is proven that if $\Sigma$ is a closed hypersurface (not necessarily convex) with anisotropic mean curvature $L^2$-close to a constant, then $\Sigma$ is $L^1$-close to a finite union of Wulff shapes, extending the seminal work \cite{cir}.

-The aim of this paper is to show that in the supercritical regime $p>n$, the convexity assumption on $\Sigma$ can be dropped.
-This problem was open also for the area funtional.
-In Section \ref{Qual} and Section \ref{Con} we give a general proof for the anisotropic setting, while in Section \ref{Isot} we provide a simpler proof in the isotropic case.